 There is no cure yet for TSC, but the symptoms can be treated or managed.
 Regular surveillance to look for symptoms and early treatment are associated with better health and quality of life for people with TSC.

-View this talk by Dr David Mowatt at the 2014 New Zealand TSC Family Conference for more information about surveillance and management of TSC.
+View this talk on The Updated International TSC Surveillance and Management Guidelines by Dr Darcey Krueger at Tuberous Sclerosis Australia's event in 2021 for more information about surveillance and management of TSC.

 Genetics of Tuberous